noodldocs/noodldocs.github.io/nodes/visual/controls/options.md

 **Enabled**
 Specifies if the control is **Enabled** (true) or **Disabled** (false).
 A disabled control will not respond to any user interaction.

+**Value**
+The current selected value of the options control.
+By changing this the control will show the label corresponding to the value.

 [filename](../size-mode-and-dimensions.md ':include')